-Companies have to come up with the funds to deliver the notional at the end of the contract,
+Companies have to come up with the funds to deliver the notional at the end of the contract, and are obliged to exchange one currency's notional against the other at a fixed rate.

 The more actual market rates have deviated from this contracted rate, the greater the potential loss or gain.